-At Chicago Booth, the student average GMAT score is 726 (out of a maximum 800).
+At Chicago Booth, the student average GMAT score is 730 (out of a maximum 800).
 At INSEAD, 708.
 To be admitted by the top tier schools, it helps to get a 700+ GMAT.

 BusinessBecause spoke to high-achieving MBAs from some of the world's top business schools to find out how to get a 700+ GMAT score.